syncfusion-content/fileformat-docs/FileFormat/PDF/Working with DigiralSignature.md

 signature.Reason = "I am author of this document.";

-//Draw the signature image.
+//Draws the signature image.

 graphics.DrawImage(signatureimg, 0, 0);

-//Save and close the document.
+//Saves and closes the document.

 document.Save("Output.pdf");